EX Dr. Gilles collection, Germany, acquired prior to

 Excessively rarer than bezels with the throne-name.
 The

-throne-name is Nebkheperure
+is Nebkheperure and

-and does not contain the ankh sign.
+does not contain the ankh sign.

 EX private German collection > Galerie